jenmud/ansible-graph/README.md

 # ansible-graph
-A script that will scrape a ansible inventory or playbook and build a dependency graph representation.
+A script that will scrape a Ansible inventory or playbook and build a dependency graph representation.

 This is still a work in progress!